a-liut/gio-fog-node-go/README.md

 Go implementation of the Giò Plant fog node.

-It search for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
+It searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
 The connection is kept open until the program stops.

 To stop the program, send SIGINT signal.